indrekots/indrekots.github.io/_posts/articles/2018-12-17-serving-react-apps-from-spring-boot.md

 `appNpmInstall` is a Gradle task that runs `npm install` in the `webapp` directory.
 Similar to `appNpmInstall`, the build script declares the `appNpmBuild` task that runs `npm run build` to create the minified bundle of the web app.
 Finally, `copyWebApp` is a simple [`Copy`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Copy.html) task to copy the minified bundle to the static content directory.
-Feel free to test run these tasks in isolation and see what happens.
+Feel free to test run these tasks in isolation and see how they work.
 For example, running `gradle appNpmInstall` should install all of our web app dependencies and place them in `src/main/webapp/node_modules/` directory.

 ## Development flow

 During web app development, you should start the web app in development mode.
-Therefore, instead of bundling the web app inside the spring app, let's serve it separately using the dev server.
+Therefore, instead of bundling the web app inside the Spring app, let's serve it separately using the dev server.
 Go to the `webapp` directory and run `npm start`.
-This way, your web app will reload automatically if you make any changes in the web app source files.
+This way, your web app will reload automatically if you make any changes in the source files.
 At the same time, you should also start the Spring Boot application.

 To make the development flow with Spring Boot a little more pleasant, you can also [configure `spring-boot-devtools` and enable automatic restarts](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html#using-boot-devtools-restart "Automatic Restart").